acoustic-content-samples/sample-site-react/README.md

 ## Limitations and Disclaimers

--   This sample is intended primarily to demonstrate how the Content Hub delivery APIs can be used with any SPA framework.
+-   This sample is intended primarily to demonstrate how the Acoustic Content delivery APIs and Sites feature can be used with any SPA framework.
--   This SPA sample and the small Flux SDK (https://github.com/acoustic-content-samples/@acoustic-content-sdk/wch-flux-sdk) it uses are available as-is and do not necessarily represent recommended coding best practices.
-Also note that this sample may not be updated to use the latest versions dependency libraries.
 -   The CLI layout generation tool does not support the 'multiple' option for elements.

 ## Restoring the default Angular based application